caltechlibrary/t2t3_dataset_web_apps/presentation2.md

   - (Web Components inherit, include accessibility features)
 - A Web Component encapsulates the HTML, CSS and JavaScript use to create a new HTML Element
   - (They encourage sensible code re-use)
-- Web Components are re-usable of blocks of structure, function and presentation
+- Web Components are re-usable blocks of structure, function and presentation

 # Part 2.2: The "Why" of Web Components

-- Web components provide a sustainable way to extend HTML language to fit your needs
+- Web components provide a sustainable way to extend HTML to fit our needs
 - They simplify use because they are expressed as HTML elements
-- Web components cleanly encapsule HTML, CSS and JavaScript
+- Web components **cleanly encapsule** HTML, CSS and JavaScript
-  - They do not interfer with other resources or elements on your page!
+  - They are impact is constrained to the elements inside!
   - They are compatible with progressive enhancement techniques
-- They can help normalize user experience as a part of your design system
+  - They can normalize user experience as a part of a design system

 # Part 2.2: The Anatomy of a Web Component